 Websites aren’t optional in modern business.

-What’s more is that your website shouldn’t just be pretty, it should be your best unpaid salesperson, working around the clock to grow your audience, generate leads and then convert them into paying customers.
+What’s more is that your website shouldn’t just be pretty, it should truly act as your digital storefront, actively connecting with your audience, generating leads, and then converting them into paying customers.

 Think about this: When you originally created your website, did you make a list of objectives?
 What did you want your website to do for you?
 Or, in other words, why does your website exist?